menacit/virt_base_course/11-qubes_demo.md

-- Qubes OS shows a dialog in the grey dom0 (administrative VM, basically not a regular qube, could be considered "the host" to keep things simple) that tells us that VM X wants to copy a file to VM Z, which prevents qubes from moving a round data without the user noticing -->
+- Qubes OS shows a dialog in the grey dom0 (administrative VM, basically not a regular qube, could be considered "the host" to keep things simple) that tells us that VM X wants to copy a file to VM Z, which prevents qubes from moving around data without the user noticing -->

 ---